mitradranirban/rangeen/TRADEMARKS.md

-Demo is a trademark of FontStudio, Inc.
+Rangeen is a trademark of [Dr Anirban Mitra](https://fonts.atipra.in)